 5. For normal weekdays outside Singapore’s June and December school holidays, VEP fees are charged from 2am to 5pm daily, except on Saturdays, Sundays and Singapore Public Holidays.
 During this period, there will be no VEP fee charged if the vehicles drive into Singapore after 5pm on a weekday and leave before 2am the following day.
 VEP fees are not chargeable on Saturdays, Sundays and Singapore Public Holidays.

 6. In addition, under the 10 VEP-free days scheme, drivers of foreign-registered cars and motorcycles can drive into Singapore for a maximum of 10 weekdays per calendar year without having to pay the VEP fees.

-7. The daily VEP fees for the subsequent days are chargeable if drivers of foreign-registered cars and motorcycles continue to use or drive their vehicles in Singapore during VEP operating hours, after they have fully utilised the 10 VEP-free days within the same calendar year.
+7. The daily VEP fees for the subsequent days are chargeable if drivers of foreign-registered cars and motorcycles continue to keep or use their vehicles in Singapore during VEP operating hours, after they have fully utilised the 10 VEP-free days within the same calendar year.
 The normal toll charges for foreign-registered vehicles will also apply.